UNICEF in Mali’s 4 Key Results for Children

 UNICEF’s West and Central Africa Regional Office has identified eight Key Results for Children (KRC) that will accelerate progress towards the realization of the rights of the child in the region.
 From these, UNICEF has selected four priority KRCs for Mali: increasing coverage of immunization, the prevention of malnutrition, improving learning outcomes, and prevention of child marriage.

 Almost one third of the children who die before reaching their fifth birthday could be saved by vaccination.
-UNICEF works with partners to vaccinate children against major vaccine-preventable diseases – pertussis, childhood tuberculosis, tetanus, polio, measles and diphtheria, hepatitis, diarrhoea, pneumonia, yellow fever, meningitis.
+UNICEF works with partners to vaccinate children against major vaccine-preventable diseases – pertussis, childhood tuberculosis, tetanus, polio, measles and diphtheria, hepatitis B, diarrhoea, pneumonia, yellow fever, meningitis and haemophilus influenzae B.

 Under the Immunization Plus Key Result for Children, UNICEF in Mali is targeting 11 districts that have the highest numbers of unvaccinated children.
-In these districts and in close collaboration with the Ministry of Health, WHO, the GAVI Alliance, Canada, USAID and other partners, a wide range of proven strategies are being leveraged to reach every child.
+In these districts and in close collaboration with the Ministry of Health and Social Affairs, WHO, Gavi, Canada, USAID and other partners, a wide range of proven strategies are being leveraged to reach every child.

-New and innovative approaches, such as digital registers of children vaccinated, and additional vaccination sessions at places where people gather – such as markets, schools, places of worship and major bus stations – are being leveraged to achieve results.
+New and innovative approaches, such as digital registers of children vaccinated, monitoring of stocks of vaccines through RapidPro, and the creation of a WhatsApp network for women leaders, are being leveraged to achieve results.
+Additional vaccination sessions at places where people gather – such as markets, schools, places of worship and major bus stations – are also organized.

 Communication and social mobilization during vaccination campaigns are being strengthened to raise awareness and create demand for vaccination at the community level, and advocacy work continues to ensure improved coordination and efficiency of vaccination systems at national, regional and community levels.

-UNICEF also continues to support improvements to the cold chain, which is required to keep the vaccines at a constant temperature, by installing almost 2,000 solar-powered refrigerators in the country by 2021.
+UNICEF also continues to support improvements to the cold chain, which is required to keep the vaccines at a constant temperature, by installing cold rooms and solar-powered refrigerators, with the goal of installing nearly 2,000 solar-powered refrigerators in the country by 2021.